GeoscienceAustralia/terraform/asg-efs/README.md

 This will create:

  * An autoscaling web server group
+ * An EFS file system with mount points across all AZs
  * An elastic load-balancer
  * A VPC with a NAT gateway and a jump host